bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor on expectation value when original stream is discrete Lebesgue measurable, this produces 3 choices.
+Generic predictor on expectation value when original stream is discrete Lebesgue measurable.
 The discrete Lebesgue mearusable condition needs deterministic input on original stream on the range invariant defined (the invariant can be categorized series or 0 vector, so if original function is fixed, no matter the condition in general.).

-Normally, first one predicts well.
+We can use 3 of choices in P0maxRank: normally, first one predicts well.
 We need second one for assurance, third one for only whole 0 invariant be gained in long enough range.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.